heriotCs/swarm-regression-engine/README.md

 Important: To run the main experiment, first change into the experiments directory.

-cd experiments
+"cd experiments"

-python3 trainOnConcrete.py # run the main experiments
+"python3 trainOnConcrete.py" # run the main experiments

 This will: